 If you live in a smaller space like an apartment, it is especially noticeable if your pet stinks.
 What are your options in the beginning stages of adoption for pets that don’t smell as bad?
 Check out these seven.

 Chinchillas are one of the more adorable animals that have found their way onto this list.
 These little creatures are furry and soft, but more importantly, they like to keep themselves clean.

 Chinchillas do not naturally have much of an odor, and they groom themselves consistently to keep it that way.
 These little guys can grow to be quite large compared to other rodents.

 These little creatures are surprisingly clean, beyond what their reputation would have you to believe.
 They spend most of their waking hours grooming themselves and do not have a natural odor.

 Fancy rats are also social creatures.
 They love spending time around you and are pleasantly affectionate.
 If properly cared for with a clean enclosure, fancy rats will not produce much of a smell.

-- Related Read: 5 Best Toys for Pet Mice in 2020 – Reviews & Top Picks
+- Related Read: 5 Best Toys for Pet Mice – Reviews & Top Picks